Until recently, Article II treaties have played a meaningful role in U.S. foreign relations law and policy. That no longer seems to be the case.

-Here is the Summer 2018 Supplement for Bradley & Goldsmith, Foreign Relations Law: Cases and Materials (6th ed.
+Here is the Winter 2018 Supplement for Bradley & Goldsmith, Foreign Relations Law: Cases and Materials (6th ed.
 2017).
 These materials cover, among many other things, the Supreme Court’s decision in Trump v.
-Hawaii (the “travel ban” case), which is excerpted with questions; the Court’s decision in Jesner v.
-Arab Bank concerning corporate liability under the Alien Tort Statute; the Trump administration’s withdrawal from the Iran nuclear deal; legal issues raised by U.S.
+Hawaii (the “travel ban” case), which is excerpted with questions; the Supreme Court’s decision in Jesner v.

 The Road Map is now public.
 What does it teach about how Bob Mueller should think about his coming report?

 The Hoover Institution has launched a new Project on Governance in an Emerging New World that explores the challenge to governance posed by changing demographics, the information and communications revolution, emerging technologies and new means of production of goods near wher

 Chief Judge Beryl Howell orders the release of most of Leon Jaworski’s famous Watergate report to Congress—a document that has stayed secret longer than the identity of Deep Throat.

 The New York Times story will assist Trump’s “Witch Hunt” and “Deep State” narrative, and deepen worries about the stability of our government.